What is Flange Insulation Gasket Kit?

 - two plated steel washers per bolt.

 All these components are produced using special materials possessing chemical stability, dielectric properties, and low water absorption so that the purpose is solved.
-The full sets are packed individually and labeled clearly mentioning the flange size, rating, type and material combination.
-Insulation kits are generally available till 24 inches, but custom made higher nominal sizes can be produced on the requirement.
+The full sets are packed individually and labeled clearly mentioning the flange size, rating, type, and material combination.
+Insulation kits are generally available upto 24 inches, but custom-made higher nominal sizes can be produced on the requirement.

 F Type Gasket

 Type F type gaskets are produced to fit the raised face flanges.
-The inside diameter of the bolt hole circle is made slightly smaller than the external diameter of the gasket which assures automatic positioning of the gasket.
-To avoid the accumulation of foreign materials, Special band protectors can be used to the joint assembly to strengthen the cathodic isolation further.
-These are manufactured from 1/8″ thick fabric-based phenolic sheet either without coating or a with a nitrile rubber coating on the two faces.
+The inside diameter of the bolt-hole circle is made slightly smaller than the external diameter of the gasket which assures automatic positioning of the gasket.
+To avoid the accumulation of foreign materials, Special band protectors can be used for the joint assembly to strengthen the cathodic isolation further.
+These are manufactured from 1/8″ thick fabric-based phenolic sheets either without coating or a with a nitrile rubber coating on the two faces.
 Type F gaskets are also available in non-asbestos fibers with high isolation capacity.

 E Type gasket

-In full-face type, Type “E” Gaskets, the outside diameter of gasket matches with an external diameter of the flanges.
+In full-face type, Type “E” Gaskets, the outside diameter of the gasket matches the external diameter of the flanges.
 So the gasket completely covers the whole flange surface.
-There are produced with precision-located bolt holes and easy to position in the center.
+There are produced with precision-located bolt holes and are easy to position in the center.
 This design will prevent foreign material accumulation between the flange faces and thus enhances the isolation properties of the kit.
 Type E flange insulation kits are available in phenolic, neoprene-faced phenolic, and high-temperature materials.